 For breakfast, I decided to order a croissant stuffed with organic cheese and farmer’s Continue reading “KENYA | THE SECOND FLIGHT AND FIRST NIGHT”

 After postponing this for a month, I am going to finally share my experiences in Kenya-yay and the crowd goes wild!
 I still feel like the trip never happened yet and it’s coming up soon, but since I took the time to share my stories with my family and friends, I now have the motivation to share it on my blog!
 Yes, I’m still trying to adjust back home and even though it has been over a month, I still feel like I am in a different time zone.
 Without further ado, here is the beginning of my journey to Kenya.

 Come May 2017, I will be embarking on a mission.
 A mission I’ve been longing to complete since ninth grade.
-A mission that will forever and I mean forever change my life.
-A mission to volunteer and dedicate not only my time, but my life to create change.
-A mission to empower youth across the globe.
-A mission to volunteer and help those who need it the most.
-A mission to give the same advantages I’ve received from the minute I was born.
-A mission to give back to my world.
-Continue reading “EMBARKING ON A MISSION TO AFRICA”
+A mission to volunteer my time and help those who need it the most.
+A mission to empower myself and youth across the globe.
+A mission to give back to my world and create sustainable change.

 Ever since I was a little girl, I always knew I wanted to travel to developing countries and volunteer my time to help those who need it most.
 It all began when my grandmother showed me something on television around six-years old.
 On a small television that sat in my living room, I watched as my eyes began to quickly see the truth about the world.

 Continue reading “EMBARKING ON A MISSION TRIP”